Kamkoz93/CRMPhoenix/README.md

 # CRMPhoenix

-This project is a Bootstrap based CRM with recruitment leads for people who are interested in finding new job in IT industry.
 This project is a Bootstrap-based CRM with recruitment leads for people who are interested in finding new jobs in IT industry.
 Creating this project, I focused on leveraging my knowledge of authentication and authorization and general application flow paying extra attention to security aspects.

 ## Demo